-The school will keep an inventory of all hazardous substances on site and this will be kept up to date by the School Business Manager.
+The school will keep an inventory of all hazardous substances on site and this will be kept up to date by the caretaker.
 Inspections will take place to:

 - identify all substances used; - assess the level of risk to health; - eliminate the use of substances or substitute a safer alternative; - introduce and monitor control measures to prevent risk.